 Shop this recipe:

-Yes, yes, yes, I need these in my life!!
-They are insanely amazing!
+Yes, yes, yes, these are insanely amazing!
 What a fantastic idea for waffles!

 valentina